 - Select which products to add to a product collection content variant in a web catalog

-- Select what products to qualify for a promotion
+- Select what products qualify for a promotion

-- Choose what products to include to a master catalog category.
+- Choose what products to include in a master catalog category.

 To perform mass actions on records:

-- Select the checkboxes next to the records you want apply a mass action to.
+- Select the checkboxes next to the records you want to apply a mass action to.